fruxxxl/mongo-collection-cherry-picker/README.md

         "host": "ssh.yourserver.com", // SSH host
         "port": 22,                   // SSH port
         "username": "ssh_user",       // SSH username
-        "privateKey": "~/.ssh/id_rsa" // Path to your SSH private key (~/ is expanded)
-        // "passphrase": "your_key_passphrase" // Optional: if your key is protected }
+        "privateKey": "~/.ssh/id_rsa", // Path to your SSH private key (~/ is expanded) "passphrase": "your_key_passphrase", // Optional: if your key is protected "password": "your_password" // Optional: if your key is protected }
     },
     {